betterscientificsoftware/bssw.io/Articles/Blog/Sustaining-MPICH.md

 ### **Pull Requests**

 For changes to the MPICH source code, we use a pull request workflow typical of many of todays projects.
-For a pull request to be approved for merge, it must first pass several automated checks.
-All changes are checked for code style, contributor agreement, compiler warnings, test regressions, and even spelling mistakes via continuous integration scripts.
-This automation is helpful because it makes many aspects of the pull request process mechanical and frees up developers to focus on the most important part of the process -- code review.
+Before we can approve a pull request, it must first pass several our automated checks.
+Our pre-approval scripts check for code style, contributor agreement, compiler warnings, test regressions, and even spelling mistakes via continuous integration.
+This automation helps make many aspects of the pull request process mechanical and frees up developers to focus on the most important part of the process -- code review.

 The MPICH code review process places a premium on _understanding_ proposed changes.
 The author must communicate to the reviewer why and how the changes are being made.
 It is one thing for code to work; but to be maintainable, it must be understandable.
-That means that if the same code needs to be modified by someone other than the original author, the chances are higher it can be done in a reasonable amount of time and without unintentionally breaking things.
+That means that if someone other than the original author needs to modify the contributed code one day, the chances are higher it can be done in a reasonable amount of time and without unintentionally breaking things.
 Some questions we ask when reviewing code are "Is this code easy to understand?
 If not, is the complexity needed to achieve a goal?
 Can the code be simplified without losing functionality or performance?"
 Simple code is preferable because it is easier to debug and modify, but complexity may sometimes be necessary, for example, to improve performance of a critical function.
 As developers, we prefer that complexity be isolated (and documented) as much as possible to avoid polluting otherwise straightforward code.

 Carefully formatting commits and answering these types of questions can seem burdensome, but such steps are critical to maintainability.
 Guidelines for